metal-stack-cloud/cli/README.md

 [![Markdown Docs](https://img.shields.io/badge/markdown-docs-blue?link=https%3A%2F%2Fgithub.com%2Fmetal-stack-cloud%2Fcli%2Fdocs)](./docs/metal.md)

+This is the official CLI for accessing the [metalstack.cloud](https://metalstack.cloud) API.

-To work with this CLI, it is first necessary to create a metalstack.cloud api-token.
-This can be issued through the cloud console.
+To work with this CLI, it is first necessary to create an api-token.
+This can be issued through the [cloud console](https://console.metalstack.cloud/token).

 Once you got the token, you probably want to create a CLI context: